Ratio of Stagnation and Static Temperature Solution

 How to Calculate Ratio of Stagnation and Static Temperature?

-Ratio of Stagnation and Static Temperature calculator uses Stagnation to Static Temperature = 1+((Specific Heat Ratio-1)/2)*Mach Number^2 to calculate the Stagnation to Static Temperature, The Ratio of Stagnation and Static Temperature depends upon the Mach number and ratio of specific heats.
+Ratio of Stagnation and Static Temperature calculator uses Stagnation to Static Temperature = 1+((Specific Heat Ratio-1)/2)*Mach Number^2 to calculate the Stagnation to Static Temperature, The Ratio of Stagnation and Static temperature, this equation demonstrates how the ratio of stagnation temperature to static temperature varies with the Mach number of the flow.
+It indicates the temperature rise due to compression or temperature drop due to expansion associated with changes in flow velocity and Mach number in a compressible flow.
 Stagnation to Static Temperature is denoted by Tr symbol.

 How to calculate Ratio of Stagnation and Static Temperature using this online calculator?
 To use this online calculator for Ratio of Stagnation and Static Temperature, enter Specific Heat Ratio (γ) & Mach Number (M) and hit the calculate button.
 Here is how the Ratio of Stagnation and Static Temperature calculation can be explained with given input values -> 1.82 = 1+((1.4-1)/2)*2^2.